You don’t need to work in higher education or research to access UniSuper's exceptional service for employers.

 Sometimes a name or date of birth is incorrect, or the member updates their details with us but didn't let you know before you sent your next payment file, meaning it no longer matches our system.

-To get this fixed, simply complete and email the below template with the corrected/updated details.
+To get this fixed, email the below template with corrected details and subject line: ‘Employer number/Contribution processing’, to email@example.com

-You’ll receive a notification if we need further information or a written confirmation on completion of your request.
+You’ll receive a notice if we need further information or a written confirmation on completion of your request.

-Important: Please ensure when correcting errors, that your Clearing House/payroll system is also updated to reflect these changes to avoid issues with future payments.
+Important: Please ensure when correcting errors, that your clearing house or payroll system is also updated to reflect these changes, to avoid issues with future payments.

 If the information you provided is correct